hezral/inspektor/README.md

 </div>

 ## Introduction
-Inspektor helps your to view file metadata easily in a window and lets your export.
+Inspektor helps your to view file metadata easily in a window and export it to JSON, CSV or Text file format.

 ## Installation